Mariogebraell/Mariogebraell/README.md

 ### Cyclistic Bike-Share Analysis
 **Code:** [`cyclistic-bike-share-analysis-r.ipynb`](https://github.com/Mariogebraell/cyclistic-bike-share-analysis.git)

 **Description:** Cyclistic is a Chicago-based bike sharing company that features 5,824 bicycles and 692 docking stations.
-Users are more likely to ride for leisure, but about 30% use them to commute to work each day.
-It has 3 flexible pricing plans- single-ride passes, full-day passes, and annual memberships.
+The director of marketing believes the company’s future success depends on maximizing the number of annual memberships.
+Therefore we want to understand how casual riders and annual members use Cyclistic bikes differently.
+Cyclistic has 3 flexible pricing plans- single-ride passes, full-day passes, and annual memberships.
 Single-ride or full-day pass customers are casual riders while those who purchase annual memberships are Cyclistic members.
 The project includes the following steps: Ask, Prepare, Process, Analyse, Share, Act as described in the Google Data Analytics Professional Certificate.
 **Skills:** data cleaning, data analysis, descriptive statistics, R coding, hypothesis testing, data visualization,  making conclusion and giving recommendations for follow-up actions.
 **Technology:** R Programming, R Markdown, ggplot, ggarrange, Kaggle Notebook, Excel.
-**Results:** Design a new marketing strategy to convert casual riders into annual members.
+**Results:** Finding different trends that may help our online campaign and improve the Bellabeat app.